adamrmoss/edu-basic/docs/edu-basic-language.md

 ### INKEY$

-**Type:** Operator (Input)
+**Type:** Nullary Operator (Input)
 **Syntax:** `INKEY$`
-**Description:** Returns a string containing the key currently pressed, or empty string if no key is pressed.
+**Description:** Nullary operator that returns a string containing the key currently pressed, or empty string if no key is pressed.
 Non-blocking keyboard input.
 Returns the character or special key name.
+This nullary operator is evaluated fresh at runtime, so each evaluation checks the current keyboard state.
 **Return Values:**
 - **Empty string (`""`):** No key is currently pressed
 - **Printable characters:** Returns the character as a string (e.g., `"a"`, `"A"`, `"1"`, `" "`)